muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T50)
+- Fix: OSC parameterized output to SimConnect calculated value expressions (see MSFS channel for setup instructions).
+This resolves an issue where the parameter was ignored due to GremlinEx API changes.
+- Fix: Resolved a C++ garbage collection exception
+- Fix: Resolved a missing icon

 ### (m76T49)
 - Improved: OSC will not start the server on options exit or just start.
 This should alleviate prompts for firewall rules when not actively using OSC.